COVID-19 & GCS

 Please note, a positive result for a rapid antigen home test is considered COVID-19 positive.
 Please inform your doctor and GCS ASAP.

-To submit proof of home testing, please describe the reason for testing in your email and include the individual’s name and date of test with a photo of the negative result.
+To submit information regarding home testing, please describe the reason for testing in your email and include the individual’s name and date of test with a photo of the negative result.
 All test results should be emailed to wellness@grotoncommunityschool.org.

 TESTING AFTER COVID